-The data shows a decrease in the number of miles rehabilitated since 2020.
-This is related to project delivery factors (how long it takes to receive permits, amount of funding and coordination with other government agencies.
-2022 was near the City's target of 2%, which was higher than anticipated due to significant staffing changes in the City's Engineering Division.
+The data shows a decrease in the number of miles rehabilitated in 2021-2022 This is related to project delivery factors (how long it takes to receive permits, amount of funding and coordination with other government agencies) and staffing changes in the City's Engineering Division.
+2023 was over the City's target of 2% due to significant grant (Federal and State) funding received to aid in the completion of increased mileage.

-2018 2019 2020 2021 2022 Average hours to complete road system during snow event 7.33 hours 6.28 hours 7.39 hours 7.25 hours 7.25 hours
+2019 2020 2021 2022 2023 Average hours to complete road system during snow event 6.28 hours 7.39 hours 7.25 hours 7.25 hours 6.37 hours